vanJker/MKLC/README.md

     - Settings -> Remote [*] -> Clang-Format configuration
 3. Executable: `/usr/bin/clang-format` (just the path of clang-format)

+> This tutorial series requires you are familiar with Modern C++, you can watch [Cherno's C++ playlist](https://www.youtube.com/playlist?list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb) if you are not familiar with Modern C++.

 ### 1. Kaleidoscope language and Lexer

 Extend the error checking of scanning number: